aloys/book-collection/README.md

 **Case 2: Using External Elasticsearch**

-If you wish to use another Elasticsearch installation run the application with these two runtime parameters _elasticsearch.server.host_ and
+If you wish to use another Elasticsearch installation, run the application with these two runtime parameters _elasticsearch.server.host_ and
 _elasticsearch.server.port_ for the host and port respectively